Lake Biwa: Conservation of Reed Vegetation Zones

 Reed colonies on the shore give Lake Biwa its characteristic scenery.
-The reeds play an important role in purifying water as well as providing habitat for birds and fish.
-At one time there were large areas of reeds along the shores of Lake Biwa, which local government surveys recently found to have halved in size due to encroaching development.
-This Shiga Ordinance for the Conservation of Reed Vegetation Zones to protect, grow, and utilize the reed beds has been in force since 1992.
+The reeds play an essential role in purifying water and providing habitat for birds and fish.
+At one time, there were large areas of reeds along the shores of Lake Biwa, which local government surveys recently found had halved in size due to encroaching development.
+This Shiga Ordinance for the Conservation of Reed Vegetation Zones, which protects, grows, and utilizes reed beds, has been in force since 1992.